willcclark/willcclark.github.io/_posts/2020-11-22-beginner-js-4.markdown

 Node.js
 * What is Node.js?
     + Node.js is a JavaScript runtime used to execute JavaScript code outside of a web browser
+_from [Building your toolbox [4 of 51] | Beginner's Series to JavaScript (YouTube)](https://youtu.be/69WJeXGBdxg?list=PLlrxD0HtieHhW0NCG7M536uHGOtJ95Ut2)_